ItsBurpee/RingingBloom-MHRVoiceChanger/README.md

 	- This folder is ready for Fluffy Manager but it's recommended to rename the modinfo.ini file according to what you converted
 - If the conversion failed, check the error message that comes up

-- An in-depth description about that this program does can be found under **"Conversion Explained"**
+- An in-depth description about what this program does can be found under **"Conversion Explained"**

 ## Errors:
 Red text indicates issues or unsupported voices outside of the Imported File Path